Drakulix/ScrollsModLoader/README.md

 Although this is very insecure, it is clear that no High-Level-API could ever provide the possibilities, that the Low-Level-API gives to modders.
 Even if we would not provide this API, developers would be able to use Mono.Cecil themselves to get access to certain functions.
 So it is better to control those mods through this little layer for compatibility reasons, instead of giving all responsibility to the mod developers.
-To ensure safety for the user we try to provide a trusted-platform for the Scrolls ModLoader provided by…
+To ensure safety for the user we try to provide a trusted-platform for the Scrolls ModLoader provided by...

 ####3.
 Release

-…ScrollsGuide.com
+...ScrollsGuide.com

 Any releases (none at the moment) will be provided through ScrollsGuide.com.
 It will also act as trusted Plugin-Library, all Plugins submitted will be tested and need to be open-source, so everybody can check the functionality before running any mods themselves (theoretically).